 In order to be great, you do not have to re-invent the wheel, instead improve the wheels you have.

 After a time, the documents were emailed to loan officers and closing agents.
 All the documents were the same.
 Everyone had to follow the same rules and regulations as before.
 The improvement was that document delivery could be done in minutes instead of in days.
-This was a very convenient solution because if there was a problem with any of the documents, the mortgage companies could email amended documents to the parties with mere moments notice and real estate settlements would be delayed only a matter of minutes rather than days.
-This was a convenience for all parties and was a money saver to all concerned.
-A small improvement in the way the product was delivered, resulted in a large change in efficiency, timeliness and customer satisfaction.
+This was a very convenient solution because if there was a problem with any of the documents, the mortgage companies could email amended documents to the parties with a mere moment’s notice, and real estate settlements would be delayed only a matter of minutes rather than days.
+This was a convenience for all parties and was a money saver for all concerned.
+A small improvement in the way the product was delivered, resulted in a large change in efficiency, timeliness, and customer satisfaction.

 When it comes to business, remember, ABI aka Always Be Improving.

 Almost everyone has heard the expression, “for everything there is a season.”
 When things are seasonal, they start off fresh and new but eventually, the season ends and it is time do something new.
 No matter how successful and profitable a business idea is, there will come a time when it needs to be replaced, modified or changed.
 When it is time for a change, take your time and think carefully, come up with a plan.
 Remember that you don’t have to totally redo your business.
 You can make improvements that will enable you to remain profitable, successful and well run.

 Start today with the idea that you will always be improving your business.
 Today, take a look around your business with a critical and objective eye.
 Make a list of all the places where improvements are needed, some common things that need improvement are: